psychemedia/ace-of-spades-devilish-tales/src/john_blacklin.md

 ```

 But there were also bigger fish to catch.
-Such as John Harding.
+Such as Richard Harding.
 And he would not to be as lucky as Blacklin.

 ```{admonition} *Capitally convicted*, September, 1805